EthanNoble/Robotic-Arm/README.md

 # Robotic-Arm (WORK IN PROGRESS)
-Created under the direction of the Broncho Robotics Club at The University of Central Oklahoma.
+Currently being developed under the direction of the Broncho Robotics Club at The University of Central Oklahoma.